 - Sensitivity to oxidation.

-So when you plan to engrave or cut you need to understand how there properties will effect engraving or cutting process.
+So when you plan to engrave or cut you need to understand how these properties will effect engraving or cutting processes.

-Density – very important property – for example if you are going to cut PVC or PLA it will be cut much easies comparing to hard wood.
-More densed material is – more power you need to cut it through.
+Density – is a very important property.
+For example, it’s much easier to cut PVC or PLA than hard wood.
+More densed material needs more power to cut it through.

-Burning / melting temperature – very simply property.
-More melting temperature you have more power you need to melt the material.
-For example burning temperature of aluminum is about 650 C while aluminum oxide (Al2O3) is more than 1000 C which makes engraving an aluminum plates more complicated process since you need to burn Aluminum oxide first before engraving on aluminum.
+Burning / melting temperature.
+The higher the melting temperature the higher power you need to melt the material.
+For example, the melting temperature of aluminum is about 650 C while that of aluminum oxide (Al2O3) is over 1000 C, which makes engraving on aluminum plates a more complicated process since you need to burn through the aluminum oxide film first covering an aluminum surface.

-Sensitivity to oxidation – engraving is a process of an oxidation of the material in open air.
-It means that for example engraving on gold is simply not possible since the gold does not interact (oxidized) on air at all.
-That makes this process impossible in chemical point of view.
+Sensitivity to oxidation.
+Engraving is possible due to the process of oxidation taken place on the material surface in the open air.
+It means that engraving on gold is not possible since gold does not oxidize (does not interact with oxigen).

-Hope that this info will help most laser makers in their endeavors.
+Hope that this info will help many laser makers in their endeavors.